Who are the NSPCC

-- to provide you with information, services or products you have requested or which we feel may interest you where you have consented to being contacted
+1. To provide you with information, services or products you have requested or which we feel may interest you where you have consented to being contacted.

-- to allow you to participate in interactive features on our site, when you choose to do so, for example, we may help you complete forms by inserting your contact details for you to edit
+2. To allow you to participate in interactive features on our site, when you choose to do so, for example, we may help you complete forms by inserting your contact details for you to edit.

-- to analyse and improve the services offered on our sites by providing you with the most user-friendly navigation experience we can for your computer or other internet device
+3. To analyse and improve the services offered on our sites by providing you with the most user-friendly navigation experience we can for your computer or other internet device.

 If you do not want us to use your data in these ways please tick the relevant box situated on the form on which we collect your data.

 If we contact you by phone or letter, we will not contact you again if you ask us not to.
 You can contact us at any time to change your contact method preferences by emailing firstname.lastname@example.org.

 We will never contact you by email unless you have given us expression permission to do so.

 How we handle your information and other organisations

 The NSPCC will not rent or sell your personal information to other organisations.

 However, where you have given us permission to contact you we may allow partner organisations access to some of your personal information so they can contact or provide services to you on our behalf.
 A partner organisation may for example include a fundraising agency calling on our behalf.